TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/ContextualMenu.rst

    configured in the same way.

-Contextual menus exist in many places in the TYPO3 CMS backend.
+Contextual menus exist in many places in the TYPO3 backend.
 Just try your luck clicking on any **icon** that you see.
 Chances are good that a contextual menu will appear, offering useful functions to execute.